UdoNieuw/JavaProject_2025/README.md

 └── StoreScore.java   # Handles saving score to file

 👨‍💻 Author
-Created by Udo Nieumweijer as a learning project in Java.
+Created by Udo Nieumweijer as a project in Java.